geoext/geoext1/docsrc/tutorials/quickstart.rst

 Basic Example
 =============

-let's build a simple web page that just embeds a map with interactive navigation.
+Let's build a simple web page that just embeds a map with interactive navigation.

 #.
 Include the ExtJS libraries in your web page.

     .. code-block:: html